Happy Ltd: Building Trust and Freedom in the Workplace

 Happy Ltd also implements several unique practices to support its values and culture:

-Happy Ltd offers a host of benefits to its employees, which include 4-day working week and generous holidays package including paid sabbaticals for long service.
+Happy Ltd offers a host of benefits to its employees, which include a 4-day working week and a generous holiday package including paid sabbaticals for long service.

 It also has a comprehensive bonus scheme where 20% of the profit is distributed evenly among staff and 4% is donated to charities chosen by employees.